 Driven by: Jim Clark, AJ Foyt, Parnelli Jones and George Snider.
 First race: Milwaukee Mile (R8), 23 Aug 1964.
 Total of 20 recorded races.

 New for Jim Clark at the 1964 Indianapolis 500 as his #6 car.
 Clark qualified on pole position but retired early with broken suspension.
 Next used at the August Milwaukee but Clark was not available so a deal was done with 1963 Indy 500 winner Parnelli Jones and his car owner JC Agajanian for Jones to drive it as the #98 entry.
 Jones qualified on pole and won the race.
 It was driven at Trenton in September by Clark and then at Phoenix in November by Jones.
 The car was then sold to Agajanian for Jones to race in 1965, and extensively rebuilt by Agajanian's veteran chief mechanic Johnny Pouelsen and "body man" Eddie Kuzma, who reported that they had replaced every inch of English metal with stronger and heavier American metal.
 Its weight increased by 200 lbs to 1250 lbs.
-Jones finished second in the Indy 500 in the rebuilt car, and won at Milwaukee a week later.
+Despite this rebuild, a rear wheel came off during practice, which was still blamed on the "funny car".
+Jones finished second in the Indy 500 in the Lotus, and won at Milwaukee a week later.
 After being retained unused by Agajanian during 1966, the car became part of Parnelli Jones' new team for 1967 when it was raced a few times as a backup car but was heavily damaged in the multi-car accident at Langhorne in July in which driver Arnie Knepper was badly burnt.
 The car was retained in boxes for many years at Vel's Parnelli Racing until it was restored by Phil Reilly & Co (Corte Madera, CA) in 1998.
 Then retained as part of the Vel's Parnelli collection in Torrance but also on display at other museums on occasion, such as the Petersen Automotive Museum (Los Angeles, CA) in 2006.
 Sold with the rest of the VPJ collection to the Indianapolis Motor Speedway Museum in May 2012 and the Lotus was on the podium in the entrance of the museum in 2012 and 2013.
 The Lotus 34 was the centrepiece of the museum during the 2013 running of the Indy 500.
 On display in the museum from 2012 to 2016.
 It then appeared at the Art of the Concours car show in Kansas City in June 2017.
 On display in the Barber Vintage Motorsports Museum in June 2019.
 Displayed with other Indy Lotuses at the Speedway in May 2020, and back in the museum in August 2021.
 Part of the museum's "Invasion" exhibition in April 2022.